FrameworkComputer/EmbeddedController/docs/usb-tcpmv2.md

 easily searchable and understood.
 The PE’s primary responsibility is to send and process PD messages in order to implement the port’s policy.

+### Device Policy Manager Layer

+The USB PD specification defines some responsibilities of the DPM, e.g. selecting _Source Capabilities_ to offer and alternate modes to enter.
+Broadly, the DPM is supposed to make discretionary decisions about the behavior of the PE, i.e. policy decisions.
+However, the spec is relatively silent on the structure and scope of the DPM.

+In TCPMv2, the DPM consists of a central code module in `usb_pd_dpm.c` and several code modules for supported alternate or USB modes.
+The mode entry and exit logic in the DPM takes the form of a state machine, and each mode has its own state machine to control the specific mode entry and exit steps.
+The DPM also contains logic to choose which Source PDO to offer in _Source Capabilities_.

+The DPM state machines do not currently use the USB state machine framework.
+Additionally, there are policy decisions encoded in the lower layers and in board code that ought to be made by the DPM.
+An effort to centralize policy decisions and improve DPM code organization is ongoing.

+## Alternate modes and USB4

+TCPMv2 supports several modes of operation besides USB 3.2.
+To determine which modes the port partner and cable support, the TCPM sends _SOP_ and _SOP'_ Vendor-Defined Messages, specifically _Discover Identity_, _Discover SVIDs_, and _Discover Modes_.
+The responses to these messages list supported modes.
+The AP may query this information via `EC_CMD_TYPEC_DISCOVERY`.

+Based on the discovery responses, the DPM decides which mode to enter (if any) and drives mode entry.
+If `CONFIG_USB_PD_REQUIRE_AP_MODE_ENTRY` is enabled, the AP directs the DPM to enter and exit modes via `EC_CMD_TYPEC_CONTROL`.

+### DisplayPort

+DisplayPort alternate mode repurposes the SuperSpeed lanes as video data lanes, all flowing from the host to the monitor.
+DP mode can use 2 lanes, allowing simultaneous USB traffic on the cable, or it can use all 4 lanes, supporting greater display bandwidth at the expense of USB.

+The sequence to enter DP alternate mode (v.
+1.4) is
+*   The TCPM sends an SOP VDM _Enter Mode_ REQ with the DP VID.
+*   The TCPM sends an SOP _DP Status_ VDM REQ.
+*   The TCPM sends an SOP _DP Configure_ VDM REQ.
+*   Display sends an SOP _Attention_ VDM REQ.

+To exit DP alternate mode, the TCPM sends an SOP VDM _Exit Mode_ REQ.

+`dp_alt_mode.c` and `usb_pd_alt_mode_dfp.c` contain the majority of the DP entry and exit logic.

+### Thunderbolt 3

+TBT3 alternate mode repurposes all 4 SuperSpeed lanes for Thunderbolt 3, which is itself a bidirectional tunneling protocol supporting various types of hardware, most commonly docks.

+The sequence to enter TBT3 alternate mode depends on the cable used:
+*   If the cable supports TBT3, the TCPM sends an SOP' VDM _Enter Mode_ REQ with the Intel VID.
+*   If the cable is also an active cable with SOP'' support, the TCPM sends an SOP'' VDM _Enter Mode_ REQ.
+(The TBT3 mode VDO may identify the cable as active for this purpose when the ID Header VDO does not.)
+*   The TCPM sends an SOP VDM _Enter Mode_ REQ.

+To exit TBT3 alternate mode, the TCPM sends VDM _Exit Mode_ REQs to SOP, SOP'', and SOP', as appropriate.

+`tbt_alt_mode.c` and `usb_pd_alt_mode_dfp.c` contain the TBT entry and exit logic.

+### USB4

+USB4 is not an alternate mode, but it does repurpose the SuperSpeed lines (using different signaling and routing than USB 3.2), so the TCPM must explicitly enter USB4.

+The sequence to enter USB4 is conceptually similar to that for TBT3:
+*   If the cable supports USB4, the TCPM sends an SOP' _Enter USB_ message.
+*   If the cable is also an active cable, the TCPM sends an SOP'' _Enter USB_.
+*   The TCPM sends an SOP _Enter USB_.
+Complicating matters, if the cable does not support USB4 but does support TBT3, the TCPM may enter TBT3 for the cable as above, then enter USB4 for the port partner.

+To exit USB4 (returning to a USB 3.2 mux configuration), the TCPM performs a _Data Reset_ sequence.

+`usb_mode.c` and `usb_pd_alt_mode_dfp.c` contain the USB4 entry and exit logic.

 ## Best Practices

 *   Always call return after set\_state().
 Once the state has been changed,